boomi-2005/TerraLink/README.md

 ## License

-This project is developed primarily for academic, research, and prototype purposes.
+This project is developed primarily for academic, research, and prototype purposes.s.

-See `LICENSE` for the applicable license terms.